Jettharak/TestRobot/readme.txt

 Source code
-src -> RobotExam -> RobotMain.java
+path src -> RobotExam -> RobotMain.java

 How to run
+applicatin no need to setup.
 1.go to [bin] folder.
-2.click [robot.cmd] file to run.
+2.click [RobotRun.bat] file to run.
 remark I use jdk22 if you use java version below jdk22 may be error occur.

 how to use